Fire breaks out at Shell chemical plant in UK, nearby Essar refinery unaffected

-LONDON (Reuters) - A fire broke out at a Shell-owned chemical plant in northwestern England on Wednesday but operations at Essar Oil UK’s Stanlow refinery on the same site were unaffected, Essar said.
+LONDON (Reuters) - A fire which broke out at a Shell-owned chemical plant on the same site as Essar Oil UK’s Stanlow refinery in northwestern England on Wednesday has been extinguished.

+Essar said that operations at its refinery were unaffected by the fire, the cause of which is currently unclear.

 The Shell Higher Olefins Plant (SHOP) is separated from the refinery by a road and rail tracks.
 Essar operates the chemical plant as well as the refinery.

 “Earlier this afternoon, a fire occurred at the SHOP chemical plant,” an Essar spokesman said.
+The fire was extinguished later on Wednesday, he added.

 At Stanlow, Shell uses ethylene to manufacture polymer, lubricant and detergent intermediates, plasticisers and detergent alcohols, according to its website.
 Shell was not immediately available for comment.